metricly/metricly-docs/content/dashboards/widgets/alerts-widget.md

 Options for this widget type include: **map**, **heat map**, and **ticker**.

 The **map** option is currently limited to AWS integrations.
 Map alerts can be grouped via element or policies.
-See the [Alerts User Guide][1] for a full explanation of events and alerts, and their relationship to policies.
+See the [Capacity Monitoring documentation][1] for a full explanation of events and alerts, and their relationship to policies.
 ![Alerts Widget](/images/alerts-widget/alerts-widget.png)

 ## Scope